iTowns/itowns/README.md

 If you are interested in contributing to iTowns, please read the [CONTRIBUTING guide](CONTRIBUTING.md) and the [CODING guide](CODING.md).

-iTowns has been redesigned from this [early version](https://github.com/iTowns/itowns-legacy).

 ## Licence

 iTowns is dual-licenced under Cecill-B V1.0 and MIT.